 10 |

-Based on all of the corporate violations penalised by Australian authorities from 2020 - 2024, BHP Group has the unfortunate distinction of accumulating the most expenses in corporate fines.
-The natural resources company that carries out the exploration of mineral resources has been penalised 4 times, with all of their fines adding up to nearly $25 billion.
+Protecht’s study also analysed which Australian companies had incurred the highest sum of corporate fines between 2020 and 2024, revealing that BHP Group has the unfortunate distinction of accumulating the most losses in corporate fines.
+The Australian multinational mining and metals corporation has been penalised four times, with all of their fines adding up to $24.5 billion.

 The companies with the highest number of total violations from 2020-2024 are as follows: